 Texas A&M University-Corpus Christi uses a 4.0 scale for calculation of Grade Point Average (GPA).
 GPA is determined by dividing the total number of grade points earned by the number of semester credit hours taken for a qualitative grade (A=4, B=3, C=2, D=1, F=0).
 The result of this division is expressed as a number carried to the fourth decimal place and rounded up to the third.

 Grades are made available to students at the end of each grading period at http://sail.tamucc.edu.

 A change of grade (among the values A, B, C, D, F) may occur only if there has been an error in computation or recording of the grade or if a change has been ordered as a result of the grade appeal process.
 A grade may not be changed because of consideration of work completed following the end of the grading period for which the grade was issued.
-If not associated with the grade appeal process, a grade change is initiated by the instructor of record and approved by the Dean of the college of record.
+If not associated with the grade appeal process, a grade change is initiated by the instructor of record and approved by the dean of the college of record.
 In rare circumstances, the approval of the Provost may be required.
-To be valid, a grade change must be submitted to the University Registrar on or before the last day of the next regular semester following the term in which the grade was originally issued, and on the form provided for that purpose.
+To be valid, a grade change must be submitted to the Office of the University Registrar on or before the last day of the next regular semester following the term in which the grade was originally issued, and on the form provided for that purpose.

 Grade Appeal Process

 A student with a complaint about a grade is encouraged to first discuss the matter with the instructor.
-If the problem cannot be resolved at this level, the student may take the steps below.
+If the problem cannot be resolved at this level, the student may take the steps below:

 The “IM” notation may be given to a student who is called to active military service and who consequently can no longer attend class.
-Such a notation may be assigned if the student is passing a course, but will not be able to complete a term paper, examination, or other required work for the course before the end of the semester or session because of the required active military service.
+Such a notation may be assigned if the student is passing a course but will not be able to complete a term paper, examination, or other required work for the course before the end of the semester or session because of required active military service.
 Assignment of the “IM” notation requires the approval of the instructor.
 Normally the “IM” grade is not assigned unless the student has completed a substantial amount of course work.
 The remaining course work must be completed by the last day of the next regular semester (fall or spring) following the student’s return from active military service.
 The “IM” designation will remain on the student’s permanent record if the work is not completed by the appropriate date.
 For more information on options available to students who are called to active military service, see “Students Called to Active Duty.”

-Certain courses proposed by individual colleges and approved by the Graduate Council and Faculty Senate may use the alternate grading system CR/NC when the standard system authorized for the University (A, B, C, D, F, I, IP, W) is not considered appropriate.
-CR/NC is a designation of the University given to certain courses, all of whose students receive one of these grades.
-No more than 7 semester hours of CR/NC in a student’s major field of study may be applied toward a master’s degree.
-However, students in the College of Liberal Arts may take 3 semester hours graded CR/NC in addition to a maximum of 6 thesis credit hours of CR/NC.
-No more than 9 semester hours of CR/NC in a student’s major field of study may be applied toward a doctoral degree.
+Certain courses proposed by individual colleges and approved by the Faculty Senate may use the alternate grading system CR/NC when the standard system authorized for the University (A, B, C, D, F, I, IP, W) is not considered appropriate.
+CR/NC is a designation of the University given to certain courses, all of whose students receive one of these grades; P/NP is an option that a student may designate in any course, subject to the restrictions above.

 Final examinations must be scheduled during the regularly scheduled examination time listed in the official class schedule.
 If papers or take-home examinations are assigned in lieu of a final examination, the due date must be at the regularly scheduled examination time listed in the official class schedule.
 If final presentations or final critiques assigned in lieu of final examinations require multiple days to complete, then the final day for the critiques/presentations must occur on the regularly scheduled exam day.